outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

 2. Filebeat uses *backpressure-sensative* protocol to do congestion control, adjusting the speed of reading log entries in accord with Logstash or Elasticsearch staus.
 3. 'inputs' generate 'event's in Json format; 'processors' filters events; 'output' ships events out.

-   'field' refers to the key part of a Json 'key: value' pair.
+   'field' refers to the key part of an event 'key: value' pair.

 ## [Install Filebeat](https://www.elastic.co/guide/en/beats/filebeat/7.0/directory-layout.html)